 Taken from the Ducati 1199 Panigale R international press launch, where Ducati Motor Holding’s General Manager Claudio Domenicali shared with the assembled journalists the first-year sales figures for each of the Italian company’s Superbike models, the above is a direct recreation of the presentation’s slide, which unsurprisingly Ducati didn’t include when it handed us a copy of the PowerPoint presentation.
-After the jump are some of my initial thoughts from looking at the data on each model.
-We’ll be playing more with this information in the coming days as well.

 What happens when you release the most anticipated, and we’d argue the most important, superbike in the company’s history?
 Well you have a record month of sales, of course.
 It should be unsurprising then that Ducati North America posted a 49% sales growth last month, making May 2012 the company’s best month ever sales-wise.
 Ducati North America pushed 1,782 units in May, for a total of 4,844 units sold in January thru May (up 19% over 2011, and 98% over 2010).

 Ducati has been hogging the news the past few weeks, thanks in large part to the debut of the most important motorcycle the Italian motorcycle manufacturer has ever released.
-Tthe Ducati 1199 Panigale sets the record straight that Bologna has not strayed from its sport bike and racing heritage.
-And with Ducati hosting the Panigale’s international press launch in Abu Dhabi at the Yas Marina Circuit, the initial reports from the assembled press is that all the concerns about Ducati, its frameless chassis design, and its future can be laid to rest.
-But the best part?
-We’ve got over 160 images of the Ducati 1199 Panigale waiting for you after the jump.
+With Ducati up for sale and being valued at €1 billion, the Ducati 1199 Panigale sets the record straight that Bologna has not strayed from its sport bike and racing heritage with the release of bikes like the Hypermotard, Multistrada 1200, and Diavel.
+With Ducati hosting the Panigale’s international press launch in Abu Dhabi at the Yas Marina Circuit (click here to let Ducati know that you wish A&R had been invited to this launch), the initial reports from the assembled press is that all the concerns about Ducati, its frameless chassis design, and its future can be laid to rest.

 Well, 2011 as a year is finally over, and for the motorcycling community it was quite a year.
 As we begin 2012, we here at Asphalt & Rubber are of course not immune to the desire to summarize and highlight the passing of 2011.
 So we accordingly assembled 11 of the most important events that shaped motorcycling this past year and changed the way the sport, the industry, and the community will grow in the years to come.
-Picking only eleven moments in a single year is no easy feat, though some of the events in our selection are obvious choices because of their magnitude.
-Enjoy and a Happy New Year to our loyal A&R readers.

 The 2012 Ducati 1199 Panigale represents a huge step in motorcycle design, mostly due to its frameless chassis or monocoque design.
 Using the engine as an integral component to the Panigale’s chassis, Ducati’s hallmark achievement was building an integrated headstock/airbox off the front cylinder.
 With the seat and subframe built off the rear cylinder, and the swingarm bolting directly to the motor, the Ducati 1199 Panigale was able to not only shed 22 lbs of its predecessor’s design, but also continues the Italian company’s new design trend of having components that take on multiple functional roles.